 Photographic series with text, 2019

 Metanoia is the second instalment of my MFA thesis work.
-The premise of this project was to timeline and illustrate my personal relationship to religion and subsequent conversion from a kind of explicit atheism to a Christian faith.
-A romantic relationship both served as the catalyst for this conversion and lead me to becoming affiliated with a certain religious community that affected me in a very harmful way.
+The premise of this project was to timeline and illustrate my personal troubled relationship to religion and yet, a clear conversion from a kind of explicit atheism to a Christian faith.

-In the work a narrator reveals the emotional conclusion of the journey already at the beginning: “I will not forgive.”
-And even though she knows that according to her own religion, if she does not forgive, she herself will not be forgiven.
-She accepts this fact of the matter, neither relinquishing her anger nor her faith.
+In the work a narrator reveals the emotional confusion of the journey already at the beginning: “I will not forgive.”
+And even though she knows that according to her own religion, if she cannot forgive, she herself will not be forgiven.
+She accepts this fact of the matter, being neither free of her anger nor her faith.